-- 1) Mitigate gender stereotypes, biases, and privileges. - 2) Intervene in sexism. - 3) Be an ally to women. - 4) Demonstrate commitment to organizational change for gender equality and women's rights.
+- 1) Mitigate gender stereotypes, biases, and privileges. - 2) Intervene in sexism. - 3) Be an ally to women. - 4) Demonstrate your commitment to institutionalizing the work on gender equality and women's rights.

 In this chapter we will support you in honing your skill in leading by example on issues pertaining to gender equality and in taking relevant action in your workplace.